suchow/suchow.io/_posts/2014-03-15-flame-challenge.md

 When light hits an object, only some of it bounces back to our eyes.
 Color is how we perceive the light that bounces back.
 Colors look different depending on what is around them, which causes many amazing visual illusions that you can find online.

 Humans aren't the only ones who see in color.
 Animals and insects do too.
-It's amazing.
-Some animals (like the mantis shrimp) have such fancy eyes that they see colors that no human can even imagine!
+It's amazing --- some animals (like the mantis shrimp) have such fancy eyes that they see colors that no human can even imagine!
 The mantis shrimp must think that we are all colorblind.

 Does everyone see colors the same way?
 Is my red your blue?
 Nobody in the whole world knows the answer to that question.
 Maybe you can figure it out!